nomos/lokas-ts/README.md

 # lokas-js
-A entity-component framework for both server and client
+A entity-component library for both server and client

 ## example
 ```